 This longevity noodles recipe makes long life noodles, a traditional Chinese noodle dish made during Chinese New Year or Lunar New Year to bring longevity, good luck and prosperity – as long as you don’t cut the noodles!
 Longevity noodles recipe are also served on other special occasions, such as birthdays and anniversaries.

-It’s Chinese New Year’s Eve here in Cambodia, in China, and in other countries with Chinese communities, such as Thailand, Singapore and Malaysia, and Lunar New Year in neighbouring Vietnam and East Asian countries that follow the lunisolar calendar, such as Korea, Japan and Taiwan.
+Chinese New Year is rapidly approaching here in Cambodia, in China, and in other countries with Chinese communities, such as Thailand, Singapore and Malaysia, also called Lunar New Year in neighbouring Vietnam and East Asian countries that follow the lunisolar calendar, such as Korea, Japan and Taiwan.

-We’ve been getting into the spirit of things here in Cambodia and cooking lucky dishes for Lunar New Year or Chinese New Year, as it’s called in Cambodia’s Chinese-Cambodian communities, so thought we’d share a few recipes with you, beginning with this longevity noodles recipe.
+We’ve been getting into the spirit of the season here in Cambodia, as we do every year, cooking lucky dishes for Lunar New Year or Chinese New Year, as it’s called in Cambodia’s Chinese-Cambodian communities.
+So thought we’d share some Chinese New Year food recipes with you, beginning with this classic longevity noodles recipe.

 As you’d expect from a culinary culture as rich as China’s, food plays an important part in Chinese New Year celebrations.
-The night before Chinese New Year, families will make dumplings together, and on New Year’s Eve the day is spent visiting family, particularly elderly relatives, to whom gifts of food are taken.
+The day before Chinese New Year’s Eve, Cambodian-Chinese families will make dumplings together, and spend time visiting with family, particularly elderly relatives, to whom gifts of food are taken.

 Among the abundant offerings laid out in the morning for the Kitchen God and ancestors to be enjoyed by the family on New Year’s Eve is ‘lucky food’, such as citrus fruit, bamboo soup, a whole chicken – the word for chicken sounds like ‘luck’ – and longevity noodles.

-Before I share this traditional longevity noodles recipe, I have a favour to ask.
+Now before I share this traditional longevity noodles recipe, I have a favour to ask.
 Grantourismo is reader-supported.
-If you’ve enjoyed our recipes on the site, please consider supporting Grantourismo by using our links to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.
+If you’ve enjoyed our recipes on the site, please consider supporting Grantourismo by using our links to book accommodation, rent a car, buy travel insurance, or book a tour on Get Your Guide.

-You could also shop our Grantourismo store on Society6 for gifts for foodies, including fun reusable cloth face masks designed with myimages or consider contributing to our epic Cambodian cuisine history and cookbook on Patreon.
+You could also shop our Grantourismo store on Society6 for gifts for foodies designed with Terence’s images or consider contributing to our epic Cambodian cuisine history and cookbook on Patreon.

 There’s also the option of purchasing something on Amazon, such as these James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, travel books to inspire wanderlust, or gifts for Asian food lovers, picnic lovers and travellers who love photography.
 We may earn a small commission but you won’t pay extra.